jcksnvllxr80/DesignPatterns/src/main/com/watkins/creational/factorymethod/FactoryMethod.md

 - **Creator:** This is an abstract class or interface that declares the factory method, which returns an object of type Product.
 It may also contain other methods that use the Product returned by the factory method.
 - **ConcreteCreator:** This is a subclass of Creator that implements the factory method.
-It decides which subclass of Product to instantiate and return.
+It creates an instance of itself and returns it.
 - **Product:** This is an abstract class or interface that defines the interface of objects the factory method creates.
 - **ConcreteProduct:** These are the subclasses of Product that provide specific implementations.